-England ready for WXV1 after 'devastating' World Cup
+England ready for WXV after 'devastating' World Cup

-WXV1: England ready for New Zealand return after 'devastating' World Cup final loss
+WXV: England ready for New Zealand return after 'devastating' World Cup final loss

 Last updated on .From the section Rugby Union